 The Board of Management is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the Board of Management is responsible for such internal control as the Board of Management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+Furthermore, the Board of Management is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the Board of Management is responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Board of Management should prepare the financial statements using the going concern basis of accounting unless the Board of Management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the financial statements, the Board of Management is responsible for assessing the AMG Advanced Metallurgical Group N.V.'s ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the Board of Management should prepare the financial statements using the going concern basis of accounting unless the Board of Management either intends to liquidate the AMG Advanced Metallurgical Group N.V. or to cease operations, or has no realistic alternative but to do so. the Board of Management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.

-The Supervisory Board is responsible for overseeing the Company's financial reporting process.
+The Supervisory Board is responsible for overseeing the AMG Advanced Metallurgical Group N.V.'s financial reporting process.